benchmark

 solver_scores = benchmark(solvers, options) creates profiles for the given solvers with options specified in the struct options.
 See Options part for more details.

 solver_scores = benchmark(options) creates profiles with options specified in the struct options.
-Note that the struct options should at least contain the field load with the value 'latest' or a time stamp of an experiment in the format of ‘yyyyMMdd_HHmmss’.
+Note that the struct options should at least contain the option load with the value 'latest' or a time stamp of an experiment in the format of ‘yyyyMMdd_HHmmss’.
 In this case, we will load the data from the specified experiment and draw the profiles.

 [solver_scores, profile_scores] = benchmark(…) returns a 4D tensor profile_scores containing scores for all profiles.
 See score_fun in Options part for more details.